ArijeetSarkar4/Dance-Attendance-Tracker/DEPLOYMENT_GUIDE.md

 ## Step 2: Create a New Repository
 1. After logging in, click the "+" icon in the top right corner
 2. Select "New repository"
-3. Name your repository: `dance-attendance-tracker`
+3. Name your repository: `kusa-dance-attendance-tracker`
 4. Make sure it's set to "Public"
 5. Check "Add a README file"
 6. Click "Create repository"